oc-cs240/f2013/assignments/final.md

 2. Winning is not the same as earning!
 Some wins return $1 for every $1 that has been bet.
-While this win technically contributes to the overall odds of winning, this so called "Push" will not advance the cause of your investors.
+While this win technically contributes to the overall odds of winning, this so called "push" will not advance the cause of your investors.
 Design and run the Keno simulation(s) that will determine which spot game has the highest expected payout per dollar invested.
 Your output should clearly show all relevant information, including number of trials run, the